t-beigbeder/otvl_qstf/README.md

 When a function name is provided, a corresponding function must be registered on the host.
 It will be executed on stream acceptance, with access to the underlying stream that typically transports the function input data.

+## Implementation notes

+### Client host-id

+When connecting to a QUIC server for using it as an AP, a QUIC client has to explicitly call a function `IdentifyClient` that is intended to provide the server its host-id.
+It is otherwise considered as anonymous and will not be authorized to request opening streams with remote peers.
+The function `IdentifyClient` also tells the AP if the client is accepting having streams opened on itself.